Han Suk-kyu

-He won the Grand Prize (Daesang) at the 2011 SBS Drama Awards, for his lead role as King Sejong in the historical drama Deep Rooted Tree (2011).
-He won the Grand Prize (Daesang) Award again in 2016, for his performance as Master Kim in the hit medical drama Dr. Romantic (2016).
-In 2019, he played the role of police in the drama Watcher.
-And, he reprised his role in Dr. Romantic 2 (2020).
+Upon his return, Han re-established himself as a versatile actor with roles in both film and television.
+His notable later works include the historical drama Deep Rooted Tree (2011), the espionage thriller The Berlin File (2013), and the crime drama The Prison (2017).
+He is also well known for his portrayal of Teacher Kim in the popular medical drama Dr. Romantic (2016–2023).
+In addition, he appeared in the thriller series Watcher (2019) and the psychological drama Doubt (2024).

-Life and career
+Career

+1990–1994: Early work and breakthrough

 While a student at the Theater and Film department of Dongguk University, he sang in an amateur folk rock band.
 He took a brief, year-long contract as voice actor at KBS, before moving on to TV and film acting.

 After a debut in the 1990 MBC campus drama Our Paradise, Han rose to stardom as "Hong-shik" in The Moon of Seoul (1994), a charming gigolo from the slums determined to attain wealth at all cost in the big city.
 "Choon-seop", an old friend from hometown played by Choi Min-sik, struggles hopelessly to stop "Hong-shik" from his self-ruin.
 The partnership of Han and Choi as uneasy allies or foes, parlayed into two flagship films of the 1990s: No. 3 and Shiri.
 Both the series and "Hong-shik" character have since become beloved icons, as part of the Korean television's golden era before the advent of Korean Wave.

+1995–1999: Prominence

 Before the end of the 20th century, Han headlined films that were critically acclaimed (Green Fish, No. 3) and commercially successful (The Contact, Christmas in August, Shiri — the latter two making particular impact in Japan).

 Han's experience in the early stages of Korean cinema renaissance in the 1990s, cemented his belief in a script-driven model for movie-making.
 Thus the founding of "Makdong Script Festival" (named after his role in Green Fish), with co-sponsor film magazine Cine 21.
 Winners may claim two cash prizes funded by Han, with the potential to launch directing careers based from their own scripts.
 The annual contest is now extant over 10 years, with two titles produced so far: the comedy 2424 (2002) and Private Eye (2009) starring Hwang Jung-min.